Luis Fonsi Celebrates 40th Birthday With Epic Party in Miami

 by Diana Marti | Sun., Apr.
 15, 2018 9:23 PM

-Luis Fonsi is celebrating his 40th birthday, and it was one big epic party.
+Luis Fonsi is celebrating his 40th birthday, and it's been one big epic party.

 The "Échame La Culpa" singer had an incredible bash in Miami yesterday with his closest family and friends.